 CPDP is a non-profit platform originally founded in 2007 by research groups from the Vrije Universiteit Brussel, the Université de Namur and Tilburg University.
 The platform was joined in the following years by the Institut National de Recherche en Informatique et en Automatique and the Fraunhofer Institut für System und Innovationsforschung and has now after a decade grown into a platform carried by 20 academic centers of excellence from the EU, the US and beyond.

-CPDP LatAm has a variety of contributing formats, which translate into partners, sponsors and supporters.
+CPDP LatAm has a variety of contribution formats, which translate into Non-Profit Partners, Private Sector Partners, and Collaborators.

-Partners organise panels and pay a panel contribution to compensate for the fact that panellists do not have to pay a registration fee.
-There are two types of partners: (1) ‘Conference Partners’ is a format developed for academic centres of excellence that organise a panel at CPDP and are also involved in scientific activities such as reviewing the call for papers; (2) ‘Event Partners’ is a format for other public and private institutions and research projects that organise panels at CPDP.
+Partners organize panels and pay a corresponding contribution to compensate for the free admission of the panelists.
+There are two types of Partners: (1) “Non-Profit Partners”, a format designed for academic centers of excellence and civil society organizations that organize panels at CPDP and also engage in scientific activities, such as reviewing the call for papers; (2) “Private Sector Partners”, a format for other institutions that organize and participate in panels at CPDP LatAm and can afford to do so.

-Sponsors contribute a certain sum of money in exchange for visibility.
-Some sponsors are also involved in organising panels, while others only have one or more speakers at the conference.
-There are three main levels of sponsorship: ‘Silver, Gold and Platinum’.
+“Private Sector Partners” contribute a certain amount of money as a donation in exchange for visibility.
+Some sponsors get involved in organizing panels, others have only one or more panelists at the conference.
+There are three levels of sponsorship, based on the size of the partner.

 Finally, ‘Institutional Supporters’ and ‘Media Supporters’ do not contribute financially or organise panels but provide institutional support and/or press coverage to the conference.